Research Scholars admission test

 The written test will be of three hours duration, and it will have two sections.

-The first section will contain a total of 90 questions distributed among several subjects as follows:
+The first section, to be answered in two hours, will contain a total of 90 multiple choice questions distributed among several subjects as follows:

-(b) 20 questions on other areas including education, social sciences and cognitive sciences.
+(b) 20 questions on education, social sciences and cognitive sciences.

-The candidate is expected to answer a maximum of 50 questions from any area in a time duration of two hours.
-In case more than 50 questions are attempted, the score obtained will be normalised to that corresponding to 50 questions.
+The candidate is expected to answer a maximum of 50 questions from section one in a time duration of two hours.
+There is no negative marking.
+However, in case more than 50 questions are attempted, the score obtained will be normalized (i.e., proportionally decreased) to a score corresponding to 50 questions.

 The second section will have the following questions to be answered in one hour:

-(a) Describe briefly (in 300 words or less) any research topic of your interest in science, mathematics or technology education.
+(a) Describe briefly (in 300 words or less) any research topic of your interest related to science, mathematics or design and technology education.
 Provide arguments for why that research is important, and outline the possible educational outcomes of the research you have described.

 Candidates who pass the written test will be required to appear for interview.
 The final selection will be based *only* on the performance in the interviews.